jasmineHur/Web-Computing-Happiness/README2.md

   </a>

   <h3 align="center">Happiniess Web Application (CAB230)</h3>
-  <h6> Please note: This project is not compatable with some npms(react-select/react-chartjs-2), need to update </h6>
+  <h6> Please note: This project is not compatible with some npms(react-select/react-chartjs-2), needs to update </h6>
 </div>

 <!-- TABLE OF CONTENTS -->